straybiker/HA-load-balancer/README.md

 ## Details
 This load balancer checkes every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
 The total power to use, household + EV charger, is defined in an input helper parameter.
-This load balancer uses 3 phase power and a max current of 16A.
+This load balancer uses 3 phases power and a max current of 16A.

 ![Power consuption](https://github.com/straybiker/HA-load-balancer/blob/main/doc/powerconsumption.png)
 Red line shows the total power consumption, which is kept steady at 6kW overnight.
 The small drops are periods that there isn't enough capacity to charge.

-The current script also checks the accu state of a BMW.
-When forecasted accu state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
+The current script also checks the battery state of a BMW.
+When forecasted battery state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
 If the threshold is reached, charging will just continue until the car stops the session.
 For example, I want my car to be 80% charged by 8:00 in the morning.
 If it cannot reach 80%, some additional power can be consumed.
-Set both power parameters equal to disable the extra power consumption
+Set both power parameters equal to disable the extra power consumption.

-When the remaining power is not enough to reach 1 phae, 6A, charging stops.
+If there is not enough power to charge at 3 phases, 6A, the charger is switched to 1 phase.
+When the remaining power is not enough to reach 1 phase, 6A, charging stops by setting the maximum socket current to 0A.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.

 >[!NOTE]
 >There is a built in delay in the script when the charger parameters are changed.
 Since this automation runs every 10 seconds, a warning in the HA log will appear that the automation is already running.